📦 Improve Warehouse Productivity

 📊 Simulation

-In the article, I have built a set of functions needed to run different scenarios and simulate the picker's walking distance.
+In the article, I have developed a set of functions to run various scenarios and simulate the picker's walking distance.

 Function: Different routes between two storage locations in the warehouse

-This function will be used to calculate the walking distance from a point i (xi, yi) and j (xj, yj).
+This function calculates the walking distance between points i (xi, yi) and j (xj, yj).

 Objective: return the shortest walking distance between the two potential routes from point i to point j.